Todor Pramatarov

 Todor Pramatarov (Тодор Праматаров) (born 8 August 1968) is a former Bulgarian association football player.
 He was the top scorer of the 1997 championship (with 26 goals for Slavia Sofia).

 A native of Sofia, Pramatarov played as a forward for FC Lyulin, PFC Montana, Lokomotiv Sofia, CSKA Sofia, Slavia Sofia, PFC Shumen, Litex Lovech, Greek AO Kavala, Velbazhd Kyustendil, Pirin Blagoevgrad, Vihren Sandanski and in Cypriot Aris Limassol.

 During his career Pramatarov played in 440 matches and scored 223 goals.
+He holds the joint record (alongside three other players) of scoring the most goals in a single A PFG match, netting 6 times in the 7:0 win over Rakovski Ruse.